subsquid/docs/docs/archives/evm/api.md

 - **fromBlock**: Block number to start from (inclusive).
 - **toBlock**: Block number to end on (inclusive) (optional).
 If this is not given, the query will go on for a fixed amount of time or until it reaches the height of the archive.
 - **logs.address**: Array of addresses to query for.
 A log will be included in the response if the log's address matches any of the addresses given in the query. (null or empty array means any address).
 - **log.topics**: Array of arrays of topics.
 Outer array has an element for each topic an EVM log can have.
 Each inner array represents possible matching values for a topic.
 For example topics[2] is an array of possible values that should match the log's third topic or the log won't be included in the response.
+Empty arrays match everything.
 - **transactions.from** and **transactions.to**: Array of addresses that should match the transaction's `to` field or the transaction's `from`.
-If none of these match, the transaction won't be included in the response. null or empty array means any address will pass.
+If none of these match, the transaction won't be included in the response.
+If both are null or empty array, any address will pass.
 - **transactions.sighash**: Array of values that should match first four bytes of the transaction input. null or empty array means any value will pass.

 <details>